 Mycorrhizae and Your Plants: A Beautiful Friendship

 Mycorrhizal fungi are a type of fungi that form a symbiotic (mutually beneficial) relationship with plant roots.
 The fungus feeds off carbohydrates released by the roots, growing into a net of microscopic fibers through the soil.
-This fungal net captures and delivers moisture and nutrients to the roots, acting as a secondary root system on a much greater scale than the plant could alone.
+This fungal net captures and delivers moisture and nutrients to the roots.
+It acts as a secondary root system on a much greater scale than the plant could alone.
 These nets of fungal threads can spread hundreds of times further than the plant roots they surround.
-You can imagine the impact that sort of nutrient and moisture absorption has on the health and growth rate of any plant; while a plant can survive without this fungal assistance, it only truly thrives in conjunction with mycorrhizal fungi.
-Mycorrhizae also aid in the uptake and regulation of phosphorus, a nutrient crucial to growing healthy plants with potent buds.
+You can imagine the impact that sort of nutrient and moisture absorption has on the health and growth rate of any plant.
+While a plant can survive without this fungal assistance, it only truly thrives in conjunction with mycorrhizal fungi.
+Mycorrhizae also helps with the uptake and regulation of phosphorus which is a nutrient crucial to growing healthy plants with potent buds.

 Our organic soils are inoculated with mycorrhizal fungi, and our adjuncts will not damage or hinder the growth of mycorrhizae, unlike many synthetic materials.
 For a significant increase in mycorrhizal growth, our Myco-Grow™ formula contains more than twenty times as many spores per gram compared to some competing products.